 Days get shorter during the fall.
 As a result, your exterior lights turn on earlier in the day.
 We recommend checking the bulbs on your exterior lights before daylight savings begins and replacing those which are burnt out with high efficiency LED bulbs.

 Why is it so important that we take the proper steps to maintaining our gutters?
-Well, proper gutter maintenance is actually key to maintaining the integrity of your home’s foundation.
+Well, proper maintenance is actually key to maintaining the integrity of your home’s foundation.
 Here are some issues that you will avoid if you clean your gutters as instructed.

 Water from the roof can pour over your gutters and will fall near your home’s foundation; this can cause erosion and leaks into your basement.
 Backed up gutters can also cause damage to your shingles and cause water to get into your home where it may ruin your home’s interior.
 Keep in mind, water always follows the path of least resistance!